juzybits/polymedia-commando/README.md

-  bulksend            Send Coin<T> to a list of addresses bytecode-publish    Publish Move bytecode files as a Sui package bytecode-transform  Replace constants and identifiers in Move bytecode files destroy-zero        Destroy all Coin<T> objects with 0 balance in your wallet empty-wallet        Send all objects in your wallet to a random address (except Coin<SUI>) find-coin-holders   Find Coin<T> holders using the Suiscan API find-last-tx        Find the latest transaction for one or more Sui addresses
+  bulksend            Send Coin<T> to a list of addresses bytecode-publish    Publish Move bytecode files as a Sui package bytecode-transform  Replace constants and identifiers in Move bytecode files coin-send           Send a Coin<T> amount to a recipient coin-zero-destroy   Destroy all Coin<T> objects with 0 balance in your wallet coin-zero-send      Create and send coins with 0 balance empty-wallet        Send all objects in your wallet to a random address (except Coin<SUI>) find-coin-holders   Find Coin<T> holders using the Suiscan API find-last-tx        Find the latest transaction for one or more Sui addresses